AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Top Accounts with More Products (1).md

 **About the Status of Analysed Services Widget:**

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.036.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.037.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.038.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.039.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.040.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.041.jpeg)

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal Flow:**

 1. In a single account dashboard shows the status of analysed services in donut chart
 1. which displays the services categorized into savings, optimal, risk, and not analysed states.